People with a wheat allergy have an abnormal immune system response to at least one of the proteins that exist in wheat.

-Sometimes our immune system may attack good tissues and cells in our bodies; this is called an autoimmune disease.
-In the cases of wheat allergy, the immune system attacks wheat proteins as if they were, for example, harmful bacteria.
+In the case of wheat allergy, the immune system attacks wheat proteins as if they were harmful substances, like bacteria.

-Albumin, globulin, gliadin and gluten are classes of protein in wheat that can cause an allergic response.
-Some people are allergic to just one of them, while others may be allergic to two or even more.
+Some people are allergic to just one of the proteins in wheat, while others may be allergic to two or more.

 - Beer, ale, root beer